Europa (moon): Atmosphere

 Europa is also considered to be geologically active due to the constant release of hydrogen-oxygen mixtures into space.
 As a result of the moon's particle venting, the atmosphere requires continuous replenishment.
 Europa also contains a small magnetosphere (approximately 25% of Ganymede's).
 However, this magnetosphere varies in size as Europa orbits through Jupiter's magnetic field.
 This confirms that a conductive element, such as a large ocean, likely lies below its icy surface.
 As multiple studies have been conducted over Europa's atmosphere, several findings conclude that not all oxygen molecules are released into the atmosphere.
 This unknown percentage of oxygen may be absorbed into the surface and sink into the subsurface.
 Because the surface may interact with the subsurface ocean (considering the geological discussion above), this molecular oxygen may make its way to the ocean, where it could aid in biological processes.
 One estimate suggests that, given the turnover rate inferred from the apparent ~0.5 Gyr maximum age of Europa's surface ice, subduction of radiolytically generated oxidizing species might well lead to oceanic free oxygen concentrations that are comparable to those in terrestrial deep oceans.

+Experimental work on the oxygen–water system under pressure has shown that oxygen hydrate — in which O_{2} molecules are trapped within an ice lattice — remains stable to at least 2.6 GPa, a pressure exceeding that expected both above and below Europa's proposed subsurface ocean, suggesting radiolytic oxygen could be retained within the ice shell rather than being lost to space or fully absorbed at shallow depth.
+The same study found that oxygen and hydrogen hydrates share structural similarities that could hold both radiolysis products in close proximity, enhancing their recombination back into water — a mechanism proposed to help explain why measured oxygen production rates at Europa are lower than theoretical predictions.